justin-sharber/Portfolio/README.md

 **[HMDA Repository](https://github.com/justin-sharber/HMDA)**

 A project that investigates data from home mortgage applications to predict approvals.
-This project has two goals:
-1. Predict loan approvals.
-2. Test approval rates for unfair discrimination on identity features (race and sex).
+It predicts loan approvals, and tests approval rates for unfair discrimination on identity features (race and sex).
 To handle high-cardinality features like lender IDs, the analysis introduces an innovative acceptance-rate binning strategy, drastically reducing the size of the encoded feature set.
 Machine learning establishhed a baseline accuracy with logistic regression of 69.1% which was not significantly outperformed by other models, establishing an elementary, independent relationship between independent features and acceptance.
 In testing for discrimination, the project utilized a stepwise framework comparing a model built strictly on legitimate financial factors (68.6% accuracy) against one that included protected applicant demographics (68.8% accuracy).
 The marginal 0.2% difference ultimately supports the conclusion that, on an aggregate level, demographic traits.

 <img width="500" alt="model-comparison-plot" src="https://github.com/user-attachments/assets/3175b878-ed64-4ff3-9773-eceeebf5a547" />